PdxCodeGuild/Full-Stack-Day-Class/practice/credit.md

-# Practice: Credit Card Validator
+# Practice: Credit Card

-Save your solution as `credit.py`.
+Save your solution as `practice/credit-card.py`.

 Write a function which returns whether a string containing a credit card number is valid as a boolean.
 Write as many sub-functions as necessary to solve the problem.